icopy-site/awesome/docs/awesome/awesome-esports.md

 ### Data parsing and analysis

-- [awpy](https://github.com/pnxenopoulos/awpy) - A Python library for parsing, analyzing and visualizing CS:GO data.
+- [awpy](https://github.com/pnxenopoulos/awpy) - A Python library for parsing, analyzing, and visualizing CS:GO data.
 - [Boxcars](https://github.com/nickbabcock/boxcars) - A Rust library for parsing Rocket League replays.
 - [Cassiopeia](https://github.com/meraki-analytics/cassiopeia) - A Python framework for interacting with and analyzing data from the Riot Games League of Legends API.
 - [Clarity](https://github.com/skadistats/clarity) - A Java library for parsing CS:GO and Dota 2 replays.